Becoming a Patient in Virginia

 Out of State Patients

-There are no protections for patients with an out of state medical marijuana ID card or physician's recommendation, even for intractable epilepsy.
+There are no protections for patients with an out of state medical marijuana ID card or physician's recommendation.